rivenirvana/cwfetch/README.md

 # cwfetch

-Classwork Fetcher for Courses in the Google Classroom platform
+Bulk Classwork Fetcher for Courses in the Google Classroom platform